mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 # Using PCP options

-Port Control Protocol (PCP), described in {{RFC6887}}, defines mechanism to do packet forwarding for different types of IPv4/Ipv6 Network Address Translators (NAT) or firewall.
-The usual deployment on PCP include Carrier-Grade NAT (CGN), Customer Permisis Equipment (CPE) and as well as residential NATs.
-Hence, the discovery of QUIC-based proxy can also be realized via PCP implementations.
+Port Control Protocol (PCP), described in {{RFC6887}}, defines mechanism to do packet forwarding for different types of IPv4/Ipv6 Network Address Translators (NAT) or firewalls.
+Usual deployments of PCP include Carrier-Grade NAT (CGN), Customer-premises Equipment (CPE), or residential NATs.
+When PCP is used to control address translation and forwarding, the PCP server can also be used to announce the existence of a QUIC-based proxy to the client.

 PCP allows options to be included in the PCP request and response header.
-The QUIC-based proxy information can be included in the response header as options.
+To announce information from the PCP server to the client, information about who to find a the QUIC-based proxy can be included in the response header as an option.
 As {{RFC6887}} describes, the client will ignore any options that it does not understand.

-A PCP option with QUIC-based proxy information is speficied below.
+A new PCP option carrying QUIC-based proxy information is speficied below.

 ~~~~~
       0                   1                   2                   3